KevinRPan/Balzac-theme/about.md

 I also enjoy music ([soundcloud][soundcloud] and [lastfm][lastfm]) and [photography][flickr].

 This site you are at is my [home site][homesite] where I will add things that interest me.

+My goal is to jot down my thoughts and experiences.
+These will be the pages to my life story.

 ### Contact me